 Oslated continues to deliver consistently and elegantly, on its mission to connect South Korea’s dance music scene with a growing international audience of enthusiastic followers.
 This 5th Anniversary compilation is proof of just that – the sound which has become Oslated over the years.

-Adhémar’s “Deep Blue Morning” gently lifts off with ambient layers crowd like whispers, complimenting the voluminous bassline which delicately stirs in with soft mesmerising percussions, then contrasted by the slightly more aggressive feel in the build-up captured by Javier Morimon and Oslon’s “T’alch’um”.
+Adhémar’s “Deep Blue Morning”gently lifts off with ambient layers of crowd-like whispers, complimenting the voluminous bassline which delicately stirs in with soft mesmerising percussions, then contrasted by the slightly more aggressive feel in the build-up captured by Javier Marimon and Oslon’s “T’alch’um”.
 Undoubtedly, this collection is packed with character, an unexpected quirkiness as represented in the playful sounds, which the following artists then bring forward.

 With a fusion of sounds bringing together old and new, weird and wonderful, dark and light-heartedly uplifting; the compilation is an encouraging ode which links the label’s past, present and promising future.